 Your dive pack begins this morning.
 Local dive sites harbour hugely abundant and varied marine life, and are characterised by sea mounts, caverns and numerous historic wrecks.

 This afternoon, head out again on the water to search for whale sharks.
-The appearance of whale sharks around St Helena is a relatively recent phenomenon and has been attracting the attention of scientists the world over.
+The appearance of whale sharks around St Helena has been increasing in recent years, and research has shown that they visit in an equal male to female ratio, suggesting they visit the waters to mate.
+This has attracted the attention of scientists the world over.

 Make two more dives this morning.
 In the afternoon, enjoy a private tour of St Helena’s Plantation House and estate.